A practical theory works in providing products to the business community and jobs for people with disabilities.

 These organizations are showing up in many segments – environmental, retail, consumer products and technology.
 The migration from for-profit to the hybrid is, however, not without challenges, whether operational, financial, sales, technology or human resources.

 Each organization finds their way, but there are several foundational aspects to a successful social enterprise:

 * Innovative Leaders

 The requirements for a successful social enterprise have through innovation and practice produced MDI.
 It’s vision and passion is meaningful employment for all people with disabilities.
 Today, MDI employ’s 214 people with disabilities as part of a total workforce of 516 at four locations.
 MDI’s economic model is driven by 98% earned revenue from the sale of products and services.
 MDI strives to be the best in the world social enterprise.
 MDI is accredited by CARF (Commission for the Accreditation of Rehabilitation Facilities), certified ISO 9001:2008 and is financially sound.
 Ninety-five percent of MDI employees report liking their work at MDI!

-MDI has a strong customer base with long-term relationships with the US Postal Service and commercial customers such as 3M, Nike and Uline.
+MDI has a strong customer base with long-term relationships with a large government contract and commercial customers such as 3M, Nike and Uline.
 MDI is continuing to invest in and grow its commercial business.
 MDI commercial revenues have grown from $2 million to $8 million over the last seven years.
-Most of MDI's commercial plastic sales come through a well-developed distributor network.
+Most of MDI’s commercial plastic sales come through a well-developed distributor network.

 Last but not least, MDI has a highly capable and dedicated leadership team that is passionate about growing employment opportunities for people with disabilities.
 The team recently embarked on a concerted effort to move from good to great using Jim Collins model – Good to Great and The Social Sectors.